pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 ```

 The __input__ property introduces a string value containing a boolean
-expression that evaluates to 1 (ON) or 0 (OFF).
+*input expression*.
+Operands in *input expression* refer to paths in the Signal K
+"notifications...." and "electrical,switches...." trees and values
+appearing on these paths become the value of the operands.
-In the example given above, the expression "[0,0]" is used as shorthand
+In the simple example given above, the expression result will just be
-for the Signal K path "electrical.switches.bank.0.0.state" whose stream
-values will become the result of the expression.
+the values of the operand "[0,0]" which concisely specifies the Signal K
+path "electrical.switches.bank.0.0.state".
-There is a full explanation of input expression syntax below.
+There is a full explanation of *input expression* syntax below.

-The __output__ property value specifies both what Signal K path should
+The __output__ property value specifies both the Signal K path that
-be updated (to the result of the input expression) and the mechanism
+should be updated with the value of *input expression* and also the
-through which that update should occur.
+mechanism through which that update should occur.
 The shorthand used in the example above says "update the value of the
-switch bank path 'electrical.switches.bank.12.0.state'" and by virtue
+switch bank path 'electrical.switches.bank.12.0.state'" and (by virtue
-of the single brackets) "do this by writing a command to the channel
+of the single brackets) "do this by writing a command to the *control
-specified by the __controlchannel__ property."
+channel* specified by the __controlchannel__ property."
-See below for a more complete discussion.
+See below for a more complete discussion of valid __output__ property
+values.

 The __description__ property value supplies some text that will be
 used to identify the rule in status and debug outputs.

-### Input property expression syntax
+### Input expression syntax

 The simplest expression, as we saw in the above example, will consist
 of just a single _operand_, but expressions can be arbitrarily complex.
 These are the ground rules.

-1. An operand must be either:
+1. An operand must be:

 1.1 A reference to a Signal K notification path of the form: